-There are three categories of credits available on your Montana tax return.
-We have listed the 26 Montana tax credits available to you under these three categories to assist you in managing these credits.
-With the exception of the capital gains tax credit, which is required to be applied before any other credit (refer to Form 2, line 47), you are not required to apply any of the other tax credits in a particular order.
+The list below shows the 25 Montana tax credits in three categories available on your Montana tax return.
+We have listed the 25 Montana tax credits available to you under these three categories to assist you in managing these credits.
+With the exception of the capital gains tax credit, which must be applied before any other credit (refer to Form 2, line 47), you are not required to apply any of the other tax credits in a particular order.